fbpx

 The Rise of LSD in the 1960s Counter Culture

-Despite LSD’s ban, its legacy still remains present in current culture.
-Many artists and musicians continue to explore the psychedelic components of LSD through their works, and some scientists have even begun researching the drug’s therapeutic potential to combat conditions such as depression and alcoholism.
+Even though LSD has been banned, its heritage is still living in modern culture.
+Many artists and musicians are using their art to delve into the psychedelic aspects of LSD, while some scientists have even begun researching the drug for its potential therapeutic benefits against diseases such as depression and alcoholism.

 Without LSD, we may have never experienced the groundbreaking music and art of the 60s and 70s, but we also wouldn’t have to listen to that guy at parties who won’t shut up about his hallucinogenic experience at a Grateful Dead concert.